 Three additional global convenings were organised by UNESCO which focussed on early childhood education, adult learning and higher education.
 These global convenings were called following issues presented through global statistics published by UNESCO, such as 6 out of 10 children are not able to read and understand a simple story at age 10.
 The statistics also highlighted that 244 million children and youth were still out of school while the number of young people in employment fell by 34 million in 2020.

-To ensure that the Pacific does not echo these global statistics, SPC’s Educational Quality and Assessment Programme (EQAP) is supporting the Pacific Island countries (PICs) in strengthening their quality of education at all levels.
+To ensure that the Pacific does not echo these global statistics, SPC’s Educational Quality and Assessment Programme is supporting the Pacific Island countries in strengthening their quality of education at all levels.

-At the primary school level, EQAP conducts the Pacific Islands Literacy and Numeracy Assessment (PILNA) which measures the literacy and numeracy skills of Year 4 and Year 6 students.
-At the secondary level, EQAP administers the South Pacific Form Seven Certificate that provides accredited courses to Pacific youth as a qualification to enter tertiary studies or secure employment.
-At the tertiary level, EQAP supports Pacific education systems in the quality assurance, validation and accreditation of their higher education programmes and institutions.
+At the primary school level, SPC conducts the Pacific Islands Literacy and Numeracy Assessment (PILNA) which measures the literacy and numeracy skills of Year 4 and Year 6 students.
+At the secondary level, SPC administers the South Pacific Form Seven Certificate that provides accredited courses to Pacific youth as a qualification to enter tertiary studies or secure employment.
+At the tertiary level, SPC supports Pacific education systems in the quality assurance, validation and accreditation of their higher education programmes and institutions.